minprog/app-studio/40 Problem Sets/50 Lists/20 Assignment.md

 If you don't like our suggested assignment ideas listed on the following pages of this document, or if you prefer to do something unique of your own, please feel free to do so.
 Whether you do our suggestions or your own, we'd prefer to see an app that has the following qualities:

-- Your app should be set up as an Android Studio project, so it can easily be opened/run/graded by others.
+- Your app should be set up as either an Android Studio or an Xcode project, so it can easily be opened/run/graded by others.
 - Your app should use at least 2 different activities/view controllers or at least 2 fragments.
 - At least one of the controllers should incorporate a list!
 - Your app should gracefully handle rotation from portrait to landscape orientation.